Songwriter of "Burning Man", "Homemade", “That's Country Bro,” "Rearview Town," "Made in America," and "Some of It"

 He is an ordained Deacon and has served at Brentwood Baptist Church.
 He also donates his time and talents as the celebrity spokesperson for Bethel Bible Village; a Christ centered home for children in crises.
 He personally organizes and performs his songs live to help raise hundreds of thousands of dollars for charities and ministries such as St. Jude, and Pursue Ministries.

-Songwriter of “Richest Man On Earth,” “Seein' My Father In Me,” “Daddy's Come Around," and "Heroes"
+Songwriter of "Forever and Ever Amen," "When You Say Nothing At All," “Richest Man On Earth,” “Seein' My Father In Me,” and “Daddy's Come Around"

 After graduating from high-school at the age of eighteen, Paul Overstreet moved from the bayous of Mississippi to the music capital of the world, Nashville, Tennessee.
 Not owning a suitcase, he brought with him a laundry basket of Levis and football jerseys, ten original songs and a guitar.
 He packed them in a '68 Ford Fairlane with lots of dreams of how great it was all going to be when he finally got to the "Big City.”